jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/everything-only-or-lack-of-choice-is-guarantees.md

 In future experiment 3.0 it might become easier to turn on extra aspects later, so it might not be a valid argument anymore, that you might miss something at some unsuspected point.
 In experiment 0.9 the aspects could not easily be turned on later, because they were embedded in the code generator.

-In former experiments of Encircle, the principle of Everything Only might have caused performance problems, because all aspects might then be turned on at once, but in future experiment 3.0 any aspect might *be* optional, so this performance problem might not apply anymore.
+In former experiments of Circular, the principle of Everything Only might have caused performance problems, because all aspects might then be turned on at once, but in future experiment 3.0 any aspect might *be* optional, so this performance problem might not apply anymore.

 ### Loose Ideas